THashimoto27/exercise2_datamining/Exercises2.md

 can think this reason is caused by what the default is rare, and so we cannot collect data randomly(the data is not collected through random sampling) that is biased.

+As this evidence, the bar graph has shows that people of the good credit history has the higher default probability.
+However, this is different from the intuitive result and is not reality.

 ### Do you think this data set is appropriate for building a predictive model of defaults